-I cannot just completely remove myself from what I do, it has been near 30 years of hard work and I wouldn't know what to do with myself otherwise.
+I cannot just completely remove myself from what I do, it's near 30 years of hard work and I wouldn't know what to do with myself otherwise.
 I have certainly met a happy medium where I do not need to endure back/mind breaking days in order to pay my way.
 5

 Les is convinced that this is my problem.
 I wouldn't know what to do with myself if I wasn't working.
 But that's not exactly true.
 If you follow the Rock Your Retirement Facebook group, you already know that I'm an aspiring artist.
-I've been posting updated to a colored pencil drawing I've been working on.
+I've posted updates to a colored pencil drawing I've worked on.
 At the time I'm creating this, the drawing is almost finished.
 I'm already thinking of what I will create next.

 I think Greg Githens summed it up pretty well.

 I want to make an impact.
 I wrote my book, “How to Think Strategically” with the intention to pay forward to the next generation of leaders.
 The book’s big idea is that strategic thinking is an individual competency and those who show they have it can add value to their organizations and advance their career.
 In addition, I’d like to see business, non-profits, and government groups craft good strategy rather than bad strategy.
 There’s plenty of avoidable waste in the strategy area.
 More recently, I’ve explored the connection of resilience to strategic thinking and strategy.
 That connection is especially relevant as we consider the emergence and eventual recovery following the pandemic.

 I'm also exploring ways that I can provide my expertise to the community to help it develop it's resilience.6